Deciding when an IRA Roth Conversion is the right thing to do is a challenging decision.

 Where is that crystal ball when I need it?

-At my firm, we wrestle with this question a lot.
+At my firm, and as a financial planner, we wrestle with this question a lot.
 Should we do some amount of IRA Roth conversions and if we think we should, how much?

 The Biggest Guess of All